 \section{Introduction}

-The growth of cryptocurrency markets made a splash in the world.
-At present, there are more than one thousand cryptocoins that constitute a multi-billion market \cite{Hu19}.
-The increased popularity of cryptocurrencies along with their peculiar nature, \cite{Dyh18}, attract the interest of financial regulators, policymakers and academics, \cite{Cor19}, whereas traders and speculators cast about for predicting their daily or intra-day returns.
-Their documented safe haven and hedge properties --- most relevant in periods with volatile stock markets and inflationary pressures in fiat currencies --- render cryptocurrencies increasingly important in optimizing portfolios and diversifying risk, see for example \cite{Sel18,Urq19,Bou20}.
-In view of these attractive properties, investors and economists see cryptocurrencies as a new financial instrument which they seek to include in their portfolios.
-In turn, informed decisions concerning optimal portfolio allocation and asset management require models with good predicting ability \cite{Chen20}.
-Similar to forecasting studies about financial assets and exchange rates \cite{Mil20,Pan19}, this has generated a vivid literature on the predictability of cryptocurrency returns, ranging from identification of significant explanatory variables, see \cite{Aa19,Bl19,Kur19} and \cite{Cor19,Kat19} for comprehensive surveys of earlier models, to price prediction with elaborate machine and deep learning models \cite{Chen20,Che20}.
-Under the Bayesian framework, main efforts involve continuous state space models, \cite{Hot18}, univariate and multivariate dynamic linear models, model averaging and time-varying vector autoregression models, \cite{Ca19}.
-In both these articles, the authors show that the time-varying models give significantly improved point and density forecasts, compared to various benchmarks such as the random walk model.
+More than one decade after the successful launch of Bitcoin by the pseudonymous Satoshi Nakamoto \citep{Nak08}, and cryptocurrencies markets are experiencing an enormous growth.
+At present, there are several thousand cryptocurrencies that constitute a multi-billion market \citep{Hu19}.
+Due to their increasing popularity and intriguing financial and econometric properties \citep{Dyh18}, they have attracted the interest of investors, regulatory authorities, policymakers, tech-savvy entrepreneurs and academics \citep{Cor19}.
+Their documented safe haven and hedge properties, most relevant in periods with volatile stock markets and inflationary pressures in fiat currencies, render cryptocurrencies increasingly important in portfolio optimization and risk diversification \cite{Urq19,Bou20,Pla20}.
+In turn, informed decisions concerning optimal portfolio allocation and asset management require models with good predicting ability \citep{Chen20}.
+Similar to forecasting studies about conventional financial assets and exchange rates \citep{Mil20,Pan19}, this has prompted a growing literature on the predictability of cryptocurrency returns, Existing results range from the identification of significant explanatory variables (\cite{Aa19,Bl19,Kur19} and \cite{Cor19,Kat19} for comprehensive surveys of earlier models) to price prediction with elaborate machine and deep learning models \citep{Chen20,Che20}.
+Under the Bayesian framework, main efforts involve continuous state space models \citep{Hot18} univariate and multivariate dynamic linear models, model averaging and time-varying vector autoregression models \citep{Ca19}.
+These articles show that time-varying models give significantly improved point and density forecasts when compared to various benchmarks such as the random walk model.

-The improved performance of the state space and time varying models is not a surprise, since these models accommodate various characteristics of the cryptocurrency series, such as time varying volatility and time varying mean returns.
-Accumulating evidence suggest the existence of structural breaks, \cite{Me19,Bou19,Kat19,Thi18}, return and volatility jumps, \cite{She20,Cha18}, regime/state switches, \cite{Ar19,Kou19,Ko18}.
-On the other hand, regime switching models have been shown to deliver improved forecasting results in exchange rates series and stock market returns, e.g., \cite{Pan15,Dia15,Yua11} among others.